Fosera Solarsystems GmbH & Co.KgaA with VITALITE Zambia Ltd. (Winners)

 PRIMAVERA Life GmbH sells organic and natural cosmetics as well as aromatherapy products in close cooperation with Cambodian Kam Spices Trading Co., Ltd., which produces high-quality essential cajeput oil.
 The cajeput leaves needed to produce the oil are harvested by controlled wild collection, which in certain cases can prevent the displacement of biodiverse habitats by sugar cane.
 Fair, above-average prices provide a secure source of income for the collectors, making the rural area more attractive and minimizing rural depopulation in turn.
 On-site distillation allows the entire value chain to remain in the growing region.
 Kam Spices Trading Co., Ltd. has been able to close the long-standing supply gap of cajeput oil due to benzene contamination with a carefully controlled, clean product to the direct benefit of PRIMAVERA Life.

-Together with the German Federal Ministry for Economic Cooperation and Development (BMZ), as of 2018 we will be awarding prizes to companies in Germany and in the Global South that have demonstrated a particularly exemplary commitment to implementing Agenda 2030 within the framework of partnerships.
+Together with the German Federal Ministry for Economic Cooperation and Development (BMZ), we awarded prizes to companies in Germany and in the Global South that have demonstrated a particularly exemplary commitment to implementing Agenda 2030 within the framework of partnerships.

-We are seeking successful international partnerships between companies of all sizes in Germany and partner companies in developing and emerging countries intended to promote the implementation of the UN Sustainable Development Goals (SDGs).
-We intend to showcase them as good practices for successful development cooperation to other stakeholders as well.
+We sought successful international partnerships between companies of all sizes in Germany and partner companies in developing and emerging countries intended to promote the implementation of the UN Sustainable Development Goals (SDGs).
+We showcase them as good practices for successful development cooperation to other stakeholders as well.

 The National German Sustainability Award (GSA) has been intensively involved in charting the path to Agenda 2030.
 As a member of the High-level Group for the preparation of Agenda 2030, former Federal President Horst Köhler was awarded an honorary prize.
 Ahead of the adoption of the sustainability agenda, awards for the UN Secretaries General Ban Ki-moon and António Guterres then followed.